Gbouna/MAK-GCN/README.md

 ### MMActivity Dataset.

-Download the MMActivity dataset from their [Github repo](https://github.com/nesl/RadHAR/tree/master/Data)
+Download the MMActivity dataset from their [GitHub repo](https://github.com/nesl/RadHAR/tree/master/Data)

 The data consist of two folders: train and test.
 Each of these folders further contains subfolders corresponding to the respective activity classes.